chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 ![Whoever is careless with the truth in small matters cannot be trusted with important matters.
 Excerpt from Albert Einstein's last statement, April, 1955, translated here into English from German.](/assets/images/blog-imgs/2018-09-10-css-specificity/test-2-1.png "Whoever is careless with the truth in small matters cannot be trusted with important matters.
 Excerpt from Albert Einstein's last statement, April, 1955, translated here into English from German.")

-Now, let's say someone took a look at our css and wanted to make the first selector a little more specific to the page.
+Now, let's say someone took a look at our CSS and wanted to make the first selector a little more specific to the page.

 <div class="code-sample">
 <span class="code-sample-title">content.css</span>